Zekreet: Archaeology

-Nineteenth-century ceramics have been discovered in situ.
+Nineteenth-century ceramics have been discovered on site.
 Some of the pottery has been traced back to China.

 Visitor attractions

 Zekreet Fort

 Zekreet Fort has been dated to the late 18th or early 19th century.
 The fort's shape is quadrangular with four circular watchtowers.
-At the initial time of construction, the fort did not have any towers.
+At the time of its initial construction, the fort did not have any towers.
 The towers were instead added to each side in a reconstruction phase.
 Facilities for "debis" (date syrup) production are believed to have been at the site.

-Film City
+Film city

-A replica city was built to the north of Zekreet for use in film production..
+A replica city was built to the north of Zekreet for use in film production.
 It includes a large fort surrounded by palm trees.

 House of the imam

-The Qatar Museums Authority has embarked on a project to repackage a house belonging to the former imam of Zekreet during the 1950s as a cultural venue where educational workshops are held.
+The Qatar Museums Authority has started a project to repackage a house belonging to the former imam of Zekreet during the 1950s as a cultural venue where educational workshops are held.
 As part of the repackaging, a passage will be constructed from the building to Richard Serra's sculptures in Ras Abrouq.

+Zekreet Mosque

+Constructed in 1940, the Zekreet Mosque has long been considered a local landmark and has since been restored by Qatar Museums.
+The mosque features entrances along its northern and southern exterior walls.
+The entrance to the iwan of the qibla faces eastward.
+The mosque's iwans possess two window openings situated on the northern and southern exterior walls.
+The courtyard dimensions are 10.24 by 15.90 m.
+A designated area for ablution is located at the southeastern corner of the courtyard.

+The minaret, positioned at the northeastern corner of the courtyard, is built upon a small square base.
+An arched door, accessed by a step, leads to a spiral staircase ascending to the minaret's summit.
+The minaret is cylindrical, crowned by a low circular dome supported by six columns.
+The open iwan connects to the courtyard through seven square arches and spans 3.17 m meters in width, with an opening on each side.
+The enclosed iwan, or qibla iwan's area is roughly identical to that of the open iwan.
+The wall separating the open iwan from the enclosed iwan includes three doors, the central one facing the qibla.
+The badghirs of the open iwan have been sealed, the original doors have been replaced with metal ones, and the roof has been covered with corrugated sheet metal plates.